democracyworks/kehaar/README.md

 `kehaar.wire-up` use these low-level functions but also will do a lot of the low-level RabbitMQ channel and queue management for you.

+In most cases, `kehaar.wire-up` should be all you need to set up services and events.

 ### High-level interface

 ```clojure